Cameron Crovetti

-Cameron Crovetti (born March 12, 2008) is an American actor, best known for his role as Ryan Butcher in the Amazon Prime Video series The Boys (2020–present), for which he was nominated for a Saturn Award.
+Cameron Crovetti (born March 12, 2008) is an American actor, best known for his role as Ryan Butcher in the Amazon Prime Video series The Boys (2020–2026), for which he was nominated for a Saturn Award.

 Early life

 Crovetti was born on March 12, 2008, in California, to film producer and writer Bradley Cramp and actress Denise Crovetti.
-He has an elder sister, Isabella Crovetti, and a twin brother Nicholas, both of whom have pursued acting careers.
+He has an elder sister, Isabella, and a twin brother Nicholas, both of whom have pursued acting careers.
 Prior to discovering his passion for performance, Crovetti was trained in competitive gymnastics, and he remained on the gymnastics team after he began acting.
 Crovetti and his brother became interested in acting after watching their sister in her first series regular role in The Neighbors on set, and they had "begged [their] mom for several years" before she allowed them to start auditioning.